damons/pc/PLUGINS.md

 ## Workflow

-### Run Hyper in dev mode
+### Run Procli in dev mode
-Hyper can be run in dev mode by cloning this repository and following the ["Contributing" section of our README](https://github.com/zeit/hyper#contribute).
+Procli can be run in dev mode by cloning this repository and following the ["Contributing" section of our README](https://github.com/monadicus/procli#contribute).

 In dev mode you'll get more ouput and access to React/Redux dev-tools in Electron.

-Prerequisites and steps are described in the ["Contributing" section of our README](https://github.com/zeit/hyper#contribute).
+Prerequisites and steps are described in the ["Contributing" section of our README](https://github.com/monadicus/procli#contribute).
 Be sure to use the `canary` branch.

 ### Create a dev config file
-Copy your config file `.hyper.js` to the root of your cloned repository.
-Hyper, in dev mode, will use this copied config file.
-That means that you can continue to use your main installation of Hyper with your day-to-day configuration.
+Copy your config file `.procli.js` to the root of your cloned repository.
+Procli, in dev mode, will use this copied config file.
+That means that you can continue to use your main installation of Procli with your day-to-day configuration.
-After the first run, Hyper, in dev mode, will have created a new `.hyper_plugins` directory in your repository directory.
+After the first run, Procli, in dev mode, will have created a new `.procli_plugins` directory in your repository directory.

 ### Setup your plugin
-Go to your recently created `<repository_root>/.hyper_plugins/local` directory and create/clone your plugin repo.
+Go to your recently created `<repository_root>/.procli_plugins/local` directory and create/clone your plugin repo.
 An even better method on macOS/Linux is to add a symlink to your plugin directory.

 Edit your dev config file, and add your plugin name (directory name in your `local` directory) in the `localPlugins` array.
 ```js